deepnight/ldtk/JSON_DOC.md

  - #### `__value` : **Dynamic (anything)**

     Actual value of the field instance.
 The value type may vary, depending on `__type` (Integer, Boolean, String etc.)
+		It can also be an `Array` of various types.

 <a id="led-FieldInstanceJson-defUid" name="led-FieldInstanceJson-defUid"></a>